 - the ability to rappel

-If you're concerned that you don't have the requisite skills, please give us a call to discuss, and check out our Multi-Pitch Rock Climbing Course .
+If you're concerned that you don't have the requisite skills, please send us an email or give us a call to discuss, and check out our Multi-Pitch Rock Climbing Course .